minoh0201/MetaCompare/README.md

 ### Running

-Suppose you have the assembled contigs file, `S1.fa`, and predicted gene list `S1_genes.fa`.
+Suppose you have the assembled contigs file, `S1.fa`, and predicted gene list `S1_genes.fa` (These files are already in your working directory).

 The following command runs MetaCompare with 128 threads.